Today: Mostly sunny with a high in the mid to upper 80s. Light South wind.

-Tonight: Mostly clear with a low in the lower 60s.
+Tonight: Mostly clear with lows in the lower 60s and winds near calm.

 Gas Prices Down for Holidays

 Average retail gasoline prices in Chattanooga have fallen 6.2 cents per gallon in the past week, averaging $3.07/g yesterday, according to GasBuddy's daily survey of 170 gas outlets in Chattanooga.
 This compares with the national average that has fallen 2.4 cents per gallon in the last week to $3.21/g, according to gasoline price website GasBuddy.com.